Itera/spring/students/exercises/exercise5/README.md

 Create a package no.itera.spring.models

-Create a model class in that package - a java bean (or a kotlin data class) with two properties:
+Create a model class in that package - a java bean with two properties:

 * id: Integer
 * name: String